JetBrains/kotlin-web-site/pages/docs/evolution/breaking-changes.md

 ## `1` Intro
 This document contains definitions and policies with regards to version compatibility and languages changes.
-The Kotlin language designers & [committee](language-committee.html) use it as guidelines to consult with when making designd ecisions.
+The Kotlin language designers & [committee](language-committee.html) use it as guidelines to consult with when making design decisions.

-## `2` Goals
+## `2` Kotlin language evolution

+`2.1` **Our creed**.
+Kotlin is and should remain a modern language for industry.
+We care about pragmatics, not formality.

-We are balancing between two goals: **the long-term health of the language** and **the short-term comfort of its users**.
+`2.1.1` This means that we have to reconcile moving fast (which sometimes requires breaking things) and keeping the design stable enough to be pragmatically usable.
+We are balancing between two priorities: **the long-term health of the language** and **the short-term comfort of its users**.
 Both are very important, and trade-offs are to be made carefully.

-`2.1` **Legacy cleanup**.
+`2.1` **Keeping the language modern**.
 We recognize that languages accumulate legacy over time.
 Our goal is to keep the Kotlin language fit and modern by cleaning this legacy up.

-Examples of such legacy include
-* mechanisms that become obsolete due to intruduction of better solutions to the same problems,
-* solutions to problems that became irrelevant over time due to some changes in the environment,
-* bugs and underspecified/accidental behaviors that stem from the implementation of the language.
+Obsolete things should be eventually dropped, and bugs should be fixed.
+We are willing to make such changes after careful consideration and justification.

+`2.1.1` *NOTE*: Keeping all the legacy around forever would mean that every language design decision made must be proven to be 100% correct and never require future fixes.
+In practice, it would hinder language evolution a lot, so we want to be able to move faster knowing that we can make mistakes and fix them in the future.
+This being said, we recognize that our mistakes cause our users pain, so we try to avoid them to the best of our abilities.

-`2.1.1` *Example*: bugs and underspecified behaviors
+`2.1.1` *Example*: bugs and underspecified/accidental behaviors
     in kotlinc and kotlin-stdlib may require incompatible fixes, and it is often better to fix them (formally, breaking compatibility) than carry them around indefinitely.